 Experience the living, breathing world of contemporary art, as it comes to life at the Singapore Art Museum.

-Notice: Singapore Art Museum's main building is currently undergoing renovation works and is closed to the public from April 2017.
-Regular museum programming continues at SAM@8Q.
+Notice: Singapore Art Museum's buildings at Bras Basah Road and Queen Street are currently undergoing renovation works and is closed to the public from 2019.
 For more information, visit here.

 While Singapore boasts many fine museums, galleries and exhibition spaces, the Singapore Art Museum (SAM) holds a special place in the hearts of local artists and aficionados, and is the perfect destination for those who live to be inspired.

 A museum that’s wholly dedicated to contemporary art—with a finger on the pulse of the latest trends, expressions and innovations—this vibrant space is a platform, incubator and home to some of the region’s most talented artists.